metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 I need to watch this game, but I think New Orleans understands Brady and the Bucs better than any other team in the league.
 Tampa Bay is losing against a New Orleans team without either of its two starting quarterbacks and without any real weapons on offense.

 I wonder if New Orleans is so successful against Tampa because they understand the way Brady sets his protections.

+***

+## Cowboys @ Vikings

+Trayvon Diggs may be a liability in coverage.
+His nose for the ball is amazing, but his overall performance as a cornerback may be lacking.